PranavRawat2005/PowerBI-Credit_Card_Financial_Dashboard/README.md

 * Total transaction amount is 46M
 * Male customers are contributing more in revenue 31M, female 26M
 * Blue & Silver credit card are contributing to 93% of overall transactions
-* TX, NY & CA is contributing to 68%
+* TX, NY & CA is contributing to 68% of Total Revenue
 * Overall Activation rate is 57.5%
 * Overall Delinquent rate is 6.06%